zjy666223/ZJR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ZJR is to ...
+The goal of ZJR is to provide an integrated, reproducible, and efficient workflow for large-scale biomedical data analysis across multiple cohorts.
+This package is designed to assist clinical and translational researchers in performing data preprocessing, statistical modeling, visualization, and reporting within a unified R environment.

+ZJR streamlines the entire research pipeline — from data cleaning to publication-ready outputs — with a focus on transparency, reproducibility, and flexibility.

 ## Installation